ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 Once you have installed this adapter within ioBroker, create an adapter instance accordingly.
 Next, you need to connect your Hue bridge with ioBroker within the adapter settings:
 1. If you are using another bridge than v2, configure port to 80 (non-https), else 443 (https) should be the way to go.
 2. Click on "Find Bridge" button to get the IP address of your bridge.
 This will search for all bridges in your environment.
 Then select the bridge to which you want to connect.
 The field "Bridge Address" will be populated with the IP address of your chosen Hue bridge.
 3. Next, click on "Create User" button in the settings and then walk to your Hue bridge device, so your hardware, to push its round button.
-You'll gonna have 30 seconds to proceed.
+You'll be going to have 30 seconds to proceed.
 Once you pushed the button, the field "Bridge User" should be populated with a generated string.
 4. Modify any other options in the adapter settings and then select "save and close".
 5. Finally, you should be all set: The adapter will generate all objects to control your Hue devices accordingly.